This post may contain affiliate links. Please see my disclosure policy for details.

 The great news is you can create beautiful pins using Canva which represent your blog post and post them on Pinterest.

 You can set up a business account and ‘rich pins’ to automatically send people to your site when they click on your pin.

 A tool I would recommend investing in for your Pinterest strategy is Tailwind.
 Tailwind is an Pinterest automation tool that allows you to pin on Pinterest without actually being on the platform.
 This is especially useful if your audience is in a different timezone.
 It can pin while you sleep!

 These don’t have a time limit but once you’ve used up your 100 pins it costs $10 a month.
 It’s totally worth the cost to build an audience and drive some serious traffic to your site.

-Pinterest is not about the amount of followers you have, it’s the reach!
-Some people have a low following and reach a millions of people!
+Pinterest is not about the number of followers you have, it’s the reach!
+Some people have a low following and reach millions of people!
 This reach means more traffic.
 Tailwind helps with this.

 Step Eight: start writing as much as you can

 Everything takes time and it’s the same with blogging!
 You won’t be an expert overnight, but regularly writing content and being consistent with it will help you practice.

 I remember I took forever to write my first article and the writing was so formal and had loads of big paragraphs but now it has more of a chatty feel and broken up into small chunks.

 Remember blogging isn’t the same as magazine writing or intellectual essays.
 Blogging is more informal and is about connecting with the reader.